What is Fluorosis?

 How do I know if my child has dental fluorosis?

-Since there are many possible causes of variation in the appearance of the teeth, you may want to see a dental professional to have the teeth checked for fluorosis or other issues.
-Mild and moderate forms of fluorosis tend to become less visible over time.
+Since there are many possible causes of changes in the appearance of the teeth, you may want to see a dental professional to have the teeth checked for fluorosis or other issues.

 For more information, please see the Centers for Disease Control and Prevention (CDC) on Dental Fluorosis.